 Located 26 miles off the shore of Los Angeles, Santa Catalina Island is a popular destination for day trips and getaways for locals and tourists alike.
 Fortunately, there are multiple ways to get there including taking a private boat to Avalon Harbor, flying on the Island Express helicopter to the city of Avalon, or booking a private flight into Airport in the Sky.
 However, the most common way to get to Santa Catalina Island is by using the Catalina Island ferry, which runs daily from various points in Los Angeles to the island, all year long.

-Catalina Island Ferry Terminal Locations
+Where to Catch the Catalina Island Ferry

-Dana Point to Catalina Island: Catalina Express runs at least one ferry per week between Avalon and Dana Point in southern Orange County.
+- Dana Point: Catalina Express runs at least one ferry per week between Avalon and Dana Point in southern Orange County.
 The Dana Point ferry is the closest one to Catalina Island from San Diego.

 Tips for Taking the Catalina Island Ferry